dpella/interop-example/README.md

 querying (i.e., `query` and `query_`), and modifying (i.e., `execute` and `execute_`) the dataset.

+**Custom SQL Function Definition:** Each integration defines the custom SQL function named `dpella_sample_random`.

 **Haskell logic**: All interoperability modules ultimately call the same underlying Haskell function, `dpellaSampleRandom` from [Noise.hs](./dpella-base/src/DPella/Noise.hs), therefore ensuring consistent behavior across the different RDBMS.

+**Use of foreign function interface (FFI):** Both Postgres and MySQL integrations rely on Haskell's FFI (`foreign export ccall` in [DPella_FFI.hs](./dpella-ffi/src/DPella_FFI.hs)).
+In contrast, SQLite, as an embedded RDBMS, do not need FFI since everything runs under the same process in the Haskell runtime.

 **Stateful random number generation:** The function `dpellaSampleRandom` is stateful.
 It utilizes a reference of type `NoiseGen` (`type NoiseGen = IORef StdGen`)